Eric-Canas/Eric-Canas/README.md

 <ol>
    <li> 🔍 Before to discover how amazing <b>Computer Sciences</b> were <i>[2015]</i> I studied Plastic Arts <i>[2011-2013]</i>, and Scenic Arts <i>[2013-2015]</i>. <b>My life changed</b> just the day I discovered a <a href=https://www.java.com/ target="_blank"> <img alt="Java" title="Java" src=https://img.shields.io/static/v1?label=&message=Java&color=F8A83C&logo=java&logoColor=white/> </a> tutorial. </li>
     <ol>
-        <li>📚 Three months later, I decided to learn on my own all the mathematical background I lacked, and to enroll on a <b>Computer Science Degree</b>.
+        <li>📚 Three months later, I decided to learn on my own all the mathematical background I lacked, and to enroll on a <b>Computer Sciences Bachelor's Degree</b>.
 This is the right day I became a <b>truly nerd</b> 🤓. </li>
     </ol>
     <li> 🏡 I have been <b>working remotely</b> since 2018.
     <li> 🚋 In 2021 I decided to move from Barcelona to a <b>quiet coastal town</b>.
 Now I feel closer to nirvana. <b>I'm not returning</b> to a crowded city anymore 👋. </li>